 The first week after the diagnosis, I grieved.
 I cried, I screamed.
 I questioned my faith and I prepared myself mentally for a worst case scenario.
 I felt as if I had lost my son.
 My husband spent hours researching treatments and therapies and then suggested we try a biomedical approach.

 I was 24 years old when I had my son, Christian, in 1999.
 He was such a good baby.
 He started taking his first steps when he was just two months old.
 He had a lump on the side of his neck and I noticed he couldn’t turn his head.

 What can I do before seeing a MAPS doctor?
 A lot.
-By Holly Bortfeld Ideally, you’d be able to get right in to see a Medical Academy of Special needs (MAPS) doctor shortly after receiving an ASD diagnosis for your child but between costs, waiting lists, inability to travel, especially outside the USA, and the […]
+Ideally, you’d be able to get right in to see a Medical Academy of Special needs (MAPS) doctor shortly after receiving an ASD diagnosis for your child but between costs, waiting lists, inability to travel, especially outside the USA, and the learning curve to […]

 Mia was a premature baby, born at 34 weeks.
 I had a very complicated pregnancy, and to this day doctors still don’t understand my pregnancy.
 I lost 40 pounds while pregnant, yet was never nauseated or sick.

 In 2006, we welcomed another baby boy into our family.
 Luke was born with a shock of jet black hair and a beautiful disposition.
 He was an easy-going baby, breastfed well (always hungry) and was a gorgeous brother to Jack.

 Marcus was diagnosed with autism two months before his third birthday.
 There were signs that something was not quite right since he was a baby, but he was our first child and we didn’t know any better.